Visit the institution website for COVID‑19 updates

-An upper second class honours degree, or its equivalent in a language/linguistics-related degree or one with a number of language/linguistics related subjects.
+2:1 Hons degree (UK or equivalent) in a language/linguistics-related degree or one with a number of language/linguistics-related subjects.

 Months of entry

-You will be able to choose module assignments and dissertation topics that relate to your academic interests and benefit your work.
-We use the latest pedagogical principles in distance education and web-based learning and teaching, and you will find that we employ a wide variety of technological tools to enhance your learning experience.
+You will be able to choose from a range of module topics depending on your academic and work interests.
+We aim to use the latest pedagogical principles in distance education and web-based learning and teaching, and you will have the opportunity to access a variety of technological tools to enhance your learning experience.

-The course has three main areas of focus:
+The programme has three main areas of focus:

 - To familiarise you with important academic research and theories relating to TESOL;